Fly. Repair. Compete. Build.

-No more than 15.
+Highly recommend no more than 10 if you have active flyers.
 We can fly 4 FPV drones at the same time.
 Anymore and our analog video reception suffers.
-The goal is 4 flights per student per session.
-Most schools use a 8:1 teacher to student ratio.
-Two teachers is recommended for the first year especially with Middle schoolers.
+The goal is 5 flights per student per session.
+Most schools use a 5:1 teacher to student ratio.
+Two teachers is recommended for the first year especially with younger warriors.

 Q12: What is the lowest grade level?

-We have 5th graders who competed at the Junior Varsity level after just 5 club meetings.
+We have 5th graders who competed at the Junior Varsity level after just five club meetings.
 Your success will be determined on

-- Did you run our Jump Start program
+Did you run our Jump Start or Drone Camp program?

 Q13: How long does it take a student to be proficient?